nrw-digital/week-notes/en/updates/_posts/2023-09-29-week-notes.md

 ---

 Another week bites the dust, and we’ve accomplished a lot.
 With team sickness and others on annual leave, we were a couple people short but we managed to keep the boat afloat (we hope!)
-## Sharing weeknote learnings with CPDS
+## Sharing weeknote learnings with CDPS
 On Wednesday, Heledd, Sam and Sophie met with the [CDPS Communicating Digital Community of Practice](https://digitalpublicservices.gov.wales/courses-and-events/communities-practice) to share some key learnings from our year of writing weeknotes.

 ![](https://github.com/nrw-digital/week-notes/blob/a8edb7c3bb2e4e16194d1c7d0ad0276bd477a730/images/Screenshot%20from%20call.png?raw=true)